Parameter Inference for Degenerate Diffusion Processes: Introduction

-The objective of this work is to provide a comprehensive study of statistical calibration for a wide class of degenerate diffusion models.
+Our work aims to provide a comprehensive study of statistical calibration for a wide class of degenerate diffusion models.
 For this purpose, we review previous works for class (\ref{eq:hypo-I}), and, then, we establish new analytical results for class (\ref{eq:hypo-II}).
 The main contributions of our work can be summarised as follows: \begin{itemize} \item[(i)] For the highly degenerate class (\ref{eq:hypo-II}), we construct a conditionally Gaussian time-discretisation scheme.
-The corresponding transition density is well-defined (i.e.~non-degenerate) under a suitable assumption on functionals $\{V_{S_{1,0}},V_{S_{2,0}},V_{R,0},\ldots,V_{R,d}\}$ motivated both by modelling considerations and by adherence to H\"ormander's condition.
-We refer to the new proxy as the `locally Gaussian scheme' in agreement with the name assigned by \cite{glot:21} to a conditionally Gaussian scheme developed for class (\ref{eq:hypo-I}). \item[(ii)] For class (\ref{eq:hypo-II}), we define a contrast estimator based on the transition density of the locally Gaussian scheme.
+The corresponding transition density is well-defined (i.e.~non-degenerate) under a suitable assumption on functionals $\{V_{S_{1,0}},V_{S_{2,0}},V_{R,0},\ldots,V_{R,d}\}$ motivated both by modelling considerations and by adherence to the {weak} H\"ormander's condition.
+We refer to the new proxy as the `locally Gaussian scheme' in agreement with the name assigned by \cite{glot:21} to a conditionally Gaussian scheme developed for class (\ref{eq:hypo-I}). \item[(ii)] For class (\ref{eq:hypo-II}), we define a joint contrast estimator based on the transition density of the locally Gaussian scheme.
 Then, we show that the estimator is asymptotically normal in the complete observation regime, under a high-frequency observation setting, i.e., for $n \to \infty$, $\Delta_n \to 0$, $n \Delta_n \to \infty$, with the additional condition that the step-size must scale as $ \Delta_n = o (n^{-1/2})$. \item[(iii)] Under the partial observation regime often encountered in practical applications, we show via analytical consideration of some case studies that use of a finite-difference method for estimation of hidden components leads to asymptotically biased estimation of the diffusion parameter $\sigma$ for class (\ref{eq:hypo-II}).
-Thus, we put forward the developed locally Gaussian scheme for (\ref{eq:hypo-II}) as an effective tool to impute hidden components and estimate parameters. \item[(iv)] By reviewing the methodology already produced in the literature for class (\ref{eq:hypo-I}) and examining the new one produced in this work for (\ref{eq:hypo-II}), we can provide a complete guideline for the development of a discretisation scheme for general degenerate diffusion processes so that the corresponding contrast function does not introduce bias in parameter estimation procedures. \end{itemize} The rest of the paper is organised as follows.
-Section \ref{sec:hormander} specifies the class of hypo-elliptic SDEs of relevance for this work, with reference to H\"ormander's condition.
-Section \ref{sec:scheme} revisits the correct (in terms of its statistical properties) discretisation scheme for class \mbox{(\ref{eq:hypo-I})} and introduces the one for (\ref{eq:hypo-II}).
-Section \ref{sec:main} provides our core analytical results of asymptotic consistency and normality for the statistical estimates obtained via the new scheme, in a complete observation setting.
-All proofs are collected in an Appendix.
-We present case studies showcasing emergence of bias when standard alternative schemes are called upon or when finite-differences are used to impute unobserved components (a common practice in applications).
-Under the correct schemes shown here for classes (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}), we set up a simple Kalman filter for fitting a non-linear sub-class of models commonly arising in applications (we term these \emph{conditional Gaussian non-linear systems}) in the practical partial observation setting.
-Section \ref{sec:numerical_studies} presents numerical studies, for the partial observation regime, both for simple models and ones relevant to real applications, within class (\ref{eq:hypo-II}).
-The code used in the numerical studies is available at \href{https://github.com/YugaIgu/calibration-hypoSDEs}{https://github.com/YugaIgu/calibration-hypoSDEs}.
-We finish with some conclusions in Section \ref{sec:end}. \\[0.2cm]
+Thus, we put forward the developed locally Gaussian scheme for (\ref{eq:hypo-II}) as an effective tool to impute hidden components and estimate parameters. \item[(iv)] By reviewing the methodology already produced in the literature for class (\ref{eq:hypo-I}) and examining the new one produced in this work for (\ref{eq:hypo-II}), we can provide a complete guideline for the development of a discretisation scheme for general degenerate diffusion processes so that the corresponding contrast function does not introduce bias in parameter estimation procedures. \end{itemize}